Sara Asma Chendali

 Senior Practitioner Growing GRACE

-Gerard took up the role of Development Officer at CRIS in December 2019.
 Previous work includes experience of delivering youth work, community relations work, and collaborative partnership work.
-He has spent 16 years engaged in the education sector under various guises – from volunteering at local community sports and arts events, to organising large-scale creative industry events in partnership with young people and creative industry agencies.
+He has spent his career to date engaged in the education sector under various guises – from volunteering at local community sports and arts events, to organising large-scale creative industry events in partnership with young people and creative industry agencies.
 Through this experience, Gerard has developed a strong interest in and passion for peace education and community relations initiatives.
-Having delivered on both Peace III and Peace IV projects, he carries with him plenty of experience of exploring real-life and everyday community relations issues with young people in creative spaces.

-Gerard has personal interests in travelling, football & other sports, food, culture and books.
+Gerard has personal interests in travel, football & other sports, food, culture and books.
 He grew up in North Belfast and studied at undergraduate level at QUB, and at postgraduate level at UUJ.

 Damon Henry